 - Helping improve the quality of life for community members

 - Gaining solid work experience in areas such as public service, psychology, education, administration, etc.

 - Acquiring professional contacts in one's community and school, as well as networking opportunities

 - Making a difference

-The America Reads Challenge (and the Community Service) Federal Work Study program is a strong example of how students both give to and receive from the community.
-The program promotes access to college by helping students enhance post-secondary education costs while offering these students the opportunity to pursue a community service. – Richard W. Riley
+The America Reads Challenge Federal Work Study program is a strong example of how students both give to and receive from the community.
+The program promotes access to college by helping students finance post-secondary education costs while offering those same students an opportunity to pursue community service. – Richard W. Riley

 The North Carolina Community College Grant is a need-based grant established by the North Carolina Legislature.
 The North Carolina State Education Assistance Authority, through College Foundation, Inc., makes award determinations.

 The North Carolina Community College Grant provides funds to help meet the educational costs of North Carolina residents attending community colleges.